 Jenny Gao has one of the spiciest kitchens in Shanghai.
-After a career in the corporate world, she ditched that for food, and has made waves in Shanghai for her restaurant Baoism (RIP), her private kitchen Fly By Jing, and now a line of prepared sauce mixes that draw on her Sichuan background and her desire to push authentic Sichuan cuisine even farther out onto the international stage.
+After a career in the corporate world, she ditched it for food, and has never looked back.
+Since that time she’s made waves in Shanghai for her restaurant Baoism (RIP), her private kitchen Fly By Jing, and now a line of prepared sauce mixes that draw on her Sichuan background and her desire to push authentic Sichuan cuisine even farther out onto the international stage.

 We sat down with Gao for an extensive interview on her background with food and the trail she’s blazed through Shanghai’s F&B scene.

 Tell us about yourself, how you came to be here, how you ended up in food.

 I was born in Chengdu, moved around as a child across Europe with my father’s job — nuclear physicist — until we settled in Canada where I went to high school and university.
 After stints in the corporate world at an investment bank, P&G, and Blackberry, I ended up in Shanghai working for innovation company Frog Design.
 But my interest in Chinese food is what made me stay, so I quit my job a few years ago and embarked on some food related projects, and I’m still here six years later.

 What is your background with food, and Sichuan food in particular?

 Growing up as an only child, moving to a different country with a different language every year, displaced from your family and culture at an early age — it does something to you.
 I think I grasped at clues of my identity and heritage when I was old enough to travel on my own.
 I ended up in Beijing on an exchange semester and quickly became intoxicated by the pace of change, the people who I felt so similar to and yet so different from, and the food which was a universal language and point of connection with my family, many of whom I had never even met.